webqit/quantum-js/README.md

 ## Inside a Stateful Program (The Concepts)

-Going by how Stateful programs can already entirely manage themselves, knowledge of how they work can very much optional!
+In how Stateful programs can already entirely manage themselves, knowledge of how they work can very much be optional!
 But, for the curious, this section covers just that: the very *awesome* part!

 Knowing how things work could provide a better way to reason about your own code, and a better backdrop for taking full advantage of your new-found magical Stateful runtime to never again do manual work!